How to Make Chicken Marsala

 Tip: White button mushrooms or brown cremini mushrooms work well.
 Five ounces of mushrooms yields 2 cups sliced.

 - Remove the skillet from the heat, and add the mushrooms and green onions back to the skillet.

 - Add 1/2 cup chicken broth and 1/2 cup dry Marsala or dry sherry to the skillet.
 The butter may splatter a bit, so add the liquids slowly and carefully.
 Return skillet to the heat and bring the mixture to boiling over medium-high heat.

 - Reduce the heat to medium-low and simmer, uncovered, for 2 minutes, stirring occasionally.
 This will cook out the alcohol.

 - Season to taste with salt and ground black pepper.

 How to Serve Chicken Marsala

-This chicken is saucy enough to serve over hot cooked pasta such as capellini, linguine, or fettuccine, if you like.
+Chicken Marsala is saucy enough to serve over hot cooked pasta such as capellini, linguine, or fettuccine, if you like.
 If using pasta, cook it according to package directions, preparing about 1 cup cooked pasta per person.
-Or instead of pasta, consider serving the chicken Marsala with sliced Italian bread to mop up the sauce.
+Or instead of pasta, considering serving the dish with sliced Italian bread or our two-ingredient flatbread to mop up the sauce.